-A deliberate (intentional) production process aims for the production of specific main or primary products.
+A deliberate (intentional) production process aims for the production of specific main or primary or (co-)products.
 A production must be considered deliberate (intentional), if the production process was modified to influence the amount, the quality and/or the technical characteristics of the outcoming material.
-If the production of a specific material is the result of a technical choice, the material is considered a product.
-If the producer could have produced the primary product without producing the material concerned or with producing less of the material concerned but chose not to do so, this can be regarded as evidence that the material concerned is a product.
-Deliberately produced (main) products do not qualify as waste or residue.
+If the production of a specific material is the result of a technical choice, the material is considered a (co-)product.
+If the producer could have produced the primary product without producing the material concerned or with producing less of the material concerned but chose not to do so, this can be regarded as evidence that the material concerned is a (co-)product.
+If the material is of significant economic value for the point of origin (i.e. a significant fee is being paid to the point of origin), this may indicate that the respective material might classify as a (co-)product.
+Deliberately produced (co-)products do not qualify as waste or residue.
 The deliberate or intentional production of waste or residues violates the principle of waste prevention and is a critical non-conformity under ISCC.